WETA Arts

 “Alma Thomas: Everything is Beautiful”

-“Alma Thomas: Everything is Beautiful” is a city-wide series of programs and exhibits to honor Alma Thomas, which will continue through 2024.
-It’s spearheaded by the Phillips Collection and in conjunction with a major exhibit co-created by the Columbus Museum in Georgia and the Chrysler Museum of Art.
-The Phillips has a work from Alma Thomas’ Earth Series; check the Phillips’ website to see if it is on view.
+“Alma Thomas: Everything is Beautiful” was a city-wide series of programs and exhibits to honor Alma Thomas that concluded in 2022.
+It was spearheaded by the Phillips Collection and in conjunction with a major exhibit co-created by the Columbus Museum in Georgia and the Chrysler Museum of Art.
+Currently, the Phillips Collection has a work from Alma Thomas’ Earth Series; check the Phillips’ website to see if it is on view.

 National Gallery of Art

-As part of the multi-institution event, the National Gallery of Art hosted a major conference on Thomas.
+As part of “Alma Thomas: Everything is Beautiful,” The National Gallery of Art hosted a major conference on Thomas.
 Check out the recordings, including an introduction to the proceedings by Michele Obama.
-National Gallery has a number of Thomas works – check to see which are on view.
+The National Gallery has several Thomas works – check to see which are on view.

 Smithsonian Hirshhorn Museum and Sculpture Garden

-Smithsonian Hirshhorn Museum and Sculpture Garden, another host of programming related to the coordinated event, has a number of works by Thomas, as well as many works from other Washington Color School artists.
+Smithsonian Hirshhorn Museum and Sculpture Garden, another host of programming related “Alma Thomas: Everything is Beautiful,” hosts many works by Thomas and other Washington Color School artists.
+To find out which pieces are on view, contact the museum.

 The National Museum of Women in the Arts